jeffwongqy/Forecasting-Tech-Stock-Prices-Using-ARIMA-and-LSTM/README.md

 ### 4.2 First Differencing - PACF, ACF, and ADFuller

-To remove trend effects and stabilize the mean, first-order differencing was applied:
+To remove trend effects and stabilize the mean, first-order differencing was applied: Y't = Y_t - Y{t-1}

-[
-Y't = Y_t - Y{t-1}
-]

 The differenced series were then re-evaluated.

-ACF Analysis
+(i) ACF Analysis

 After differencing, the autocorrelation structure decayed more rapidly, suggesting improved stationarity.

-PACF Analysis
+(ii) PACF Analysis

 The PACF plots showed fewer significant spikes, indicating that the differenced series could be adequately modeled using a small number of AR terms.

-ADF Test Results
+(iii) ADF Test Results

 The ADF test was repeated on the differenced data.
 The resulting p-values became significantly smaller, providing evidence that the transformed series were stationary.

-Therefore, a differencing order of:

-[
-d = 1
-]

-was selected for all ARIMA models.
+Therefore, a differencing order of: d = 1 was selected for all ARIMA models.

+### 4.3 ARIMA Training
+Based on the stationarity analysis and ACF/PACF observations, the following ARIMA configurations were selected:

+Company	ARIMA Order
+Apple (AAPL)	ARIMA(1,1,1)
+Microsoft (MSFT)	ARIMA(1,1,1)
+Amazon (AMZN)	ARIMA(2,1,2)

+The models were trained using the training datasets.

+Model summaries were examined to evaluate:

+Parameter significance
+Residual variance
+Information criteria (AIC and BIC)
+Overall model adequacy

+For forecasting, a rolling forecasting strategy was implemented.
+After each prediction, the actual observation was appended to the historical dataset before generating the next forecast.
+This approach mimics real-world forecasting conditions and improves prediction reliability.